 Over the past few years, the market capitalisation of the whole blockchain space has skyrocketed, and there are numerous blockchain projects which have raised vast amounts of money with little to no substance.
 Many projects have managed astounding valuations, simply off the back of a white paper and some vague promises.
 2018 is an important year for the whole blockchain space, as it will be the year where actual results and products should differentiate the serious projects from those which have had a more cavalier attitude to development.

-What follows are four tips which your project can focus on in order to stand out from the rest and cement your position as a serious project with an achievable vision.
+What follows are four trips from our blockchain PR agency, which your project can focus on in order to stand out from the rest and cement your position as a serious project with an achievable vision.

 Make the world a better place

 One of the most powerful ways in which you can raise your blockchain projects profile above the ranks of the other projects is to do what the others are not doing.
 Currently, there is little being done to address the issue of social impact and blockchain projects.
 There are some projects out there that are attempting to augment people’s lives by the implementation of blockchain, yet they are the minority.